BitcoinDesign/Guide/guide/glossary/address.md

 ### SegWit address - [P2WPKH](https://en.bitcoin.it/wiki/Bech32)

-A pay-to-witness-public-key-hash (P2WPKH), also known as native SegWit or Bech32 address, is a modern more efficient address format.
-SegWit addresses are opt-in so not every application supports them but the majority do, and should, today.
+A pay-to-witness-public-key-hash (P2WPKH), also known as native SegWit or Bech32 address, is a modern, more efficient address format.
+SegWit addresses are opt-in, so not every application supports them, but the majority do, and should, today.
 SegWit adoption can be tracked on [here](https://en.bitcoin.it/wiki/Bech32_adoption).

 Benefits of SegWit addresses include more resistance to input errors (as they are case insensitive and use error-correcting codes), and lower transaction fees.
 The fee saving will depend on the type of transaction but for a common transfer of funds it can be 30-40%.